John Drewe: Early life

 Drewe was born John Cockett in 1948 in Sussex, England.
 At the age of 17 he dropped out of school and changed his surname to Drewe.
 He worked briefly with the British Atomic Energy Authority, having initially convinced his superiors that he had a Ph.D. in physics.
 He resigned two years later, after this was found to be false.
 After that, there is a 15-year gap in official records about him — no employment or tax records.

 According to Drewe himself, he joined the student protests in Paris in 1968, moved to West Germany and studied physics in the Kiel University.
 When he moved back to the UK, he taught experimental physics at the University of Sussex for a year and received a second degree in physics at SUNY Buffalo.
 None of those educational institutions have his name on their records.

-In 1970 Drewe, claiming a PhD in physics, worked for a year as head of the Physics Department of Bexhill Grammar School in East Sussex.
+In 1970 Drewe, claiming a PhD in physics, worked for a year as head of the Physics Department of Bexhill College in East Sussex.

 In 1980, Drewe met wealthy Israeli expatriate Bat-Sheva Goudsmid and soon moved into her house, having charmed her with claims that he was an advisor to the Atomic Energy Authority, a British Aerospace board member, and worked for the Ministry of Defence.
 In fact, he was teaching physics in a Jewish private school in Highgate until he was apparently pressured to leave in 1985.